maxxiimo/the-front-end-manifesto/information-architecting.md

 \- [Wikipedia][]

 Individually, the components of a mosaic are meaningless, but together they form a pattern or an image.
+Take for example this Roman mosaic of Ulysses, from Carthage:

+![][Mosaic]

+Does it tell a story?

-A website layout is similar in that it is composed of different blocks of information, a mosaic of information, that together convey a larger whole, a story.
-As front end developers we choose what blocks belong together, and through our code create a digital mosaic, a website "page", that ultimately is viewed and interpreted by our audience, and in most cases probably designed to invite/entice/cause the user to take the next step or action, i.e. turn the page in the story.
+A website layout is similar in that it is composed of different blocks of information that together convey a larger whole, a story: composed of text, images, color, function, and more.

+As front end developers we choose and arrange what blocks belong together, and through our code create a digital mosaic, a website, that ultimately is viewed and interpreted by our audience.
+As such we should think of what we create, it's meaning and purpose, as storytelling and ourselves as narrators.
+It's not as far-fetched as it might sound at first.
+Most websites are probably designed to invite/entice/cause the user to take a next step or action, i.e. turn the page in the story.

+Don't for a moment think that creative license belongs only to designers.
+It does not, in fact with the abilities of CSS3 much of the design work can now occur in the browser straight from our IDE's.
+I like to think of ourselves as digital artists; the handshake between design and backend engineering.

 The Storyline
 -------------

-The unifying message behind this mosaic (blocks) of information is the storyline or theme.
+The unifying message behind this mosaic of information is the storyline or theme.
 Before content can be discovered, grouped, and placed in a layout, the narrator, in this case you, has to have the stories general theme in mind.
 For example, the storyline might be:

 > I'm a great Web site for finding a job...a job that is perfect for you, you should join me, if you do you will have access to tons of perfect jobs and your life will change for the better forever!